 Fibonacci Time Extensions

 Fibonacci Time Extensions are used to predict periods of price change (i.e. lows or highs).
-For example, after a downtrend, a reversal would be expected at a significant Fibonacci Time Extension line.
-Similarly, after an uptrend, a reversal warning could occur if a Fibonacci Time Extension was soon approaching.
+For example, after a downtrend, a reversal might be expected at a significant Fibonacci Time Extension line.
+Similarly, after an uptrend, a reversal warning might occur if a Fibonacci Time Extension was soon approaching.

 The Fibonacci Time Extension tool is created by locating a significant high (low) and finding a significant retracement or extension low (high).
 The major Fibonacci ratios are then calculated and plotted by charting software.